-The summary organizational chart below illustrates the RESPEC project team expertise into seven general qualification areas relevant to this EOI.
-The first staff member listed in each task classification is expected to serve as the team leader.
-This list is not a comprehensive list of employees with this experience.
-This staff list will be modified as needed to meet the needs of the project.
+The summary organizational chart below illustrates the RESPEC project team expertise grouped into seven general qualification areas relevant to this EOI.
+The first staff member listed in each category is expected to serve as the team leader.
+This list is not exhaustive, and the staffing composition may be adjusted to meet the specific requirements of each project.